atoav/bender-bouncer/README.md

 ```

 ### Documentation
-To view the documentation on the various functions run
+To view the documentation on the different Functions execute
 ```rust
 cargo doc --no-deps --open
 ```